-When you Google The Snow Kimono, Mark Henshaw’s 2014 book, Google will offer you ‘The Snow Kimono explained’ as an predicted search option.
+When you Google The Snow Kimono, Mark Henshaw’s 2014 book, Google will offer you ‘The Snow Kimono explained’ as a predicted search option.
 You can’t go into this book with expectations of neat tidy bows.

-Omura’s father, in the Japanese section of the book buys and European jigsaw puzzle.
+Omura’s father, in the Japanese section of the book, buys and European jigsaw puzzle.
 He loves puzzles and he is excited by the notion of 5000 pieces.
 He gives the lid of the box to his son, and after agonising on each piece for some time he realises the puzzle’s solution is the lid of the box.
 He is disillusioned – ‘No matter where you start, he said.
 You always end up in the same place.
 And you always know beforehand.’
-Does this sounds like plot driven formulaic fiction?
+Does this sound like plot driven formulaic fiction?

 By contrast the Japanese puzzles.

 Some pieces are small, others large, but all are calculated to deceive, to lead one astray, in order to make the solution of the puzzle as difficult, as challenging, as possible.
 In our tradition, how a puzzle is made, and how it is solved, reveals some greater truth about the world.
 Puzzles are not toys to us, but objects of contemplation.

 Reading this book is like doing a puzzle.
 It unravels.
 It reveals information.
 Like you are doing a puzzle, putting in a piece of sky, a piece of a sleeve, a piece of someone’s whiskers and eventually a full picture will emerge.
 Except this book doesn’t reveal.
 It deceives, leads you astray and is challenging.